Publisher, Editor and Author

 Sandra Kay Miller is a female farmer, damn good cook and witty writer slicing her finger open on the cutting edge of sustainable agriculture.
 Visiting her Painted Hand Farm is like living a crash course on all that's right with food and farming today - taught by one of the most delightful people ever to rebuild an antique Babson Surge Milker (and use it!) or raise a goat from birth to curry pot.
 Sandra has served on the boards of many organizations and has been instrumental in developing farmers markets.
 She's a prolific writer and speaker sharing her knowledge and experience with others.

-- Squeezing Every Drop of Profit From Your Small Ruminant Herd
+- Tips for Squeezing Every Drop of Profit From Your Small Ruminant Herd

 - View All »